 Contingent Awards.
-If at the time an Award is made the Office’s determination of whether any geographic area forming the basis of a proposed Project(s), in whole or in part, or any Project(s) itself, in whole or in part, is eligible to receive funding under the Program is currently subject to challenge, or the Office’s administration of the Award process resulting in the Award forming the basis of this Agreement is subject to challenge, including any subsequent judicial review or appeal from any administrative challenge process, the Office may proceed to enter into this Agreement the Grantee.
+If at the time an Award is made the Office’s determination of whether any geographic area forming the basis of a proposed Project(s), in whole or in part, or any Project(s) itself, in whole or in part, is eligible to receive funding under the Program is currently subject to challenge, or the Office’s administration of the Award process resulting in the Award forming the basis of this Agreement is subject to challenge, including any subsequent judicial review or appeal from any administrative challenge process, the Office may proceed to enter into this Agreement with the Grantee.
 Notwithstanding the foregoing or anything in this Agreement to the contrary, the aspect(s) of the Office’s Award(s) that is subject to such challenge at the time of the execution of this Agreement shall be valid and enforceable only to the extent the Office’s original determination or Award, as applicable, is ultimately upheld at the end of the entire appeals and contested case process once final, including judicial review and any subsequent appeal therefrom.
-If a geographic area or a Project(s) itself is ultimately determined to not be eligible, in whole or in part, or a portion of an Award is later deemed invalid, in whole or in part: the Grantee shall not be entitled to any grant funds or reimbursement to the extent of any such noneligibility or invalidity; the Office may require the Grantee to amend the Agreement to reflect such result; and the Grantee will be required to reimburse the Office for any corresponding funds previously distributed by the Office, including as it relates to any advance payments or prepayments.
+If a geographic area or a Project(s) itself is ultimately determined to not be eligible, in whole or in part, or a portion of an Award is later deemed invalid, in whole or in part: the Grantee shall not be entitled to any grant funds or reimbursement to the extent of any such noneligibility or invalidity; the Office may require the Grantee to amend the Agreement to reflect such result; and the Grantee will be required to reimburse the Office for any corresponding funds previously distributed by the Office, but not yet utilized, including as it relates to any advance payments or prepayments.

+Title.
+Pursuant to 2 C.F.R. §§ 200.313-.314, title to procured equipment, materials, and supplies funded, in whole or in part, by this Grant shall vest in Grantee.
+To further clarify, title to everything installed and constructed by Grantee pursuant to the Project, regardless of whether paid for, in whole or in part, by any grant, public funds or any money or funds provided by any government entity, shall at all times remain with Grantee, including without limitation any fiber, network, equipment, cables, hardware, conduit, duct space, laterals, and any related materials, equipment and supplies (collectively, the “Network”).
+Grantee shall be free to transfer, sell or assign the Network, in whole or part, at any time without restriction to any Grantee affiliate or to any third party, as determined by Grantee in its sole discretion regardless of whether the Network is paid for, in whole or in part, by any grant, public funds or any money or funds provided by any government entity.

 Attachment B – Federal Funding - Required Provisions